|A pupil in Key Stage 1 using logical reasoning to predict the behaviour of simple programs|

 Free SampleDuring the ‘A.L.E.X’ lesson, pupils will design and create a purposefully challenging level.
 They will then record the best ways to overcome the level’s demands, capturing screenshots along the way, and ultimately invite other pupils, teachers and parents to play them.

-Programming Made Easy is to be released 8th July at £149.99 + VAT.
+Programming Made Easy is now available at £75 + VAT.
 For more information and to pre-order a copy, visit www.mrandrewsonline.com or contact email@example.com.